Kong/docs.konghq.com/app/_src/gateway/install/linux/rhel.md

 [Apache 2.0 license](https://github.com/Kong/kong/blob/master/LICENSE).

 {:.note}
-> This page will install {{ site.base_gateway }} in traditional mode, where it acts as both the control plane and data plane.
+> This page guides you through installing {{ site.base_gateway }} in traditional mode, where it acts as both the control plane and data plane.
 Running in this mode may have a small performance impact.
-> &nbsp;
->
-> &nbsp;
->
+> <br><br>
 > We recommend using [{{site.konnect_short_name}}](https://konghq.com/products/kong-konnect/register?utm_medium=referral&utm_source=docs&utm_campaign=install-ubuntu) as your control plane to allow your data plane to run at maximum performance and decrease your deployment complexity.

 ## Prerequisites